 Top targets for ransomware creators and distributors

-That leaves us with to dig out the reasons why online criminals choose to target various types of Internet users.
+But for now, let’s find out how online criminals target various types of Internet users.
 This may help you better understand why things happen as they do right now.

 Why ransomware creators and distributors target home users:

 - Because they have little or no cyber security education, which means they’ll click on almost anything;